Kisore-99/react-ui/README.md

-The files are compressed and published in gh-pages folder whch you can find it in the drop down.
+The files are compressed and published in gh-pages folder whch you can find it in the Branch drop down.